blakehull/SafeTalk/README.md

 ## Usage

-To run a therapy session, simply execute the example script.
-You can modify the patient’s persona, adjust the LLM parameters, and customize the evaluation criteria to match different therapy scenarios.

 You can create new templates for different patient types or therapeutic approaches by generating new template files.
 I use the APA website to get case studies.